 It is by no means an easy feat as you’re constantly dealing with people from all walks of life but with the right mindset and skills,and that is a huge part of the task.

 People leave managers, not jobs

 Did you know people don't just leave jobs because of their managers?
-According to a Facebook survey conducted in 2018, employees often feel underused, underappreciated, or stuck in their careers - and that's why they leave.
+According to a Facebook survey, employees often feel underused, underappreciated, or stuck in their careers - and that's why they leave.
 As a manager, it's your job to create positions that are too good to leave.

 This is especially important when it comes to younger generations in the workforce.
 They're looking for more than just a paycheck - they want purpose, growth, and fulfilment in their careers.
 And if they're not finding it in their current job, they're not afraid to move on.

 So, what can you do to retain your top talent?
 It starts with understanding what matters to them.
 Are they looking for challenging projects?
 More autonomy?
 Opportunities to learn and develop new skills?
 By creating a work environment that meets these needs, you'll not only keep your employees happy but also drive your company's success.

 Here are some ways for managers to better engage their employees

 Work with your employees to craft personalised career development plans

 This is a more standard factor, but still true to this day.
 Employees often leave their positions because they don’t have a career path carved out for them within the company.
 Providing employees with opportunities for growth and development can increase job satisfaction and reduce turnover, especially in the long run.
 Overall, career development plans can help individuals reach their full potential, improve their happiness, and better prepare them for future opportunities.